jperkin/www.perkin.org.uk/_posts/2012-10-24-setting-up-samba-on-smartos.markdown

 ## Configure Samba

-This part will differ based on your requirements, here is a simple working example of a shared mount with full guest read/write access.
+This part will differ based on your requirements, here are a couple of simple examples.

+#### Shared guest mount with full read/write access

+For if you just want somewhere to share stuff on a local network with no security.

 {% highlight bash %}
 # Create shared mount user and mountpoint.